SELF GUIDED AUDIO TOURS HAWAII

 grand canyon south rim overlook

-It’s important to set out with realistic expectations.
-The South Rim is a busy place, and during the summer or around holidays, there can be a lot of waiting around and shuffling between crowds.
+The Grand Canyon is every bit as magical as you've heard, but it is important to set out with realistic expectations.
+The South Rim is a busy place, and during the summer or around holidays, there can be a lot of waiting around, standing in line, and shuffling between crowds.
+So here's:

 Plus, with so many highlights closing in the early evening, it’s important to make the most of those precious early hours.